apereo/cas/developer/Build-Process-5X.md

 - If you have no need to let Gradle resolve/update dependencies and new module versions for you, you can take advantage of the `--offline` flag when you build which tends to make the build go a lot faster.
 - Using the Gradle daemon also is a big help.
 [It should be enabled by default](https://docs.gradle.org/current/userguide/gradle_daemon.html).
 - Enabling [Gradle's build cache](https://docs.gradle.org/current/userguide/build_cache.html) via `--build-cache` can also significantly improve build times.
+- If you are using Windows, you may find `-DskipNpmLint=true` needed for the build due to line ending difference between OS

 ## Tasks